-The Algorithmic Accountability Act, a new regulation that is being proposed in Congress and Senate, is one such example that could provide the foundation for a new framework of AI regulation that protect us from the harms caused by secret algorithms.
+The Algorithmic Accountability Act, a new regulation that is being proposed in Congress and Senate, is one such example that could provide the foundation for a new framework of AI regulation that protects us from the harms caused by secret algorithms.
 Once we have the foundation of disclosure, then comes the complicated part of creating new tools and solutions to humanize artificial intelligence systems.

 Sarma further explained that training data introduces biased correlations that the ML systems pick up during training.
 In a recent study, an AI system could identify wolves from huskies with 90% accuracy.
 Further analysis of the system identified that the AI system was using snow in the background to identify wolves; if the image had snow in the background it was a wolf and if it did not it was a husky.

 As Sarma put it, humans can reflect and learn from their mistakes while AI cannot.
 Today AI systems are soulless machines – they make decisions without any regard to the harms caused by the decisions.
 He explained that the biggest challenge to overcome with AI is to humanize it and bring the notions of reflection, critical thinking, and feedback into decision-making.
-The key question is “How can we make AI think about each decision and learn to optimize the decision not just for profit but for betterment of all of humanity?”
+The key question is “How can we make AI think about each decision and learn to optimize the decision not just for profit but for the betterment of all of humanity?”

 Tools for data scientists and AI engineers: InterpretML and Fairlearn

 Solving these complex problems requires tools like “InterpretML and Fairlearn” that Sameki of Microsoft is developing to debias algorithms from the harms caused by AI.
-As Sameki explained that like any tool, AI has immense potential to be used for good or for profits, and companies need to use AI in a responsible and ethical way.
+As Sameki explained that like any tool, AI has immense potential to be used for good or for-profits, and companies need to use AI in a responsible and ethical way.

 These are tools that can be integrated into software development and the data management lifecycle that developers and data scientists can use to hold themselves and algorithms accountable.
-She said her team is focused on building tools that can be used in the data lifecycle management process – tools that can be used during data creation, storage, use, sharing, archival, and destruction that can identify bias and help a data scientist reduce biases that aligns with his work processes.
+She said her team is focused on building tools that can be used in the data lifecycle management process – tools that can be used during data creation, storage, use, sharing, archival, and destruction that can identify bias and help a data scientist reduce biases that align with his work processes.